bakks/butterfish/README.md

 ```
 > head -n 8 ~/.config/butterfish/prompts.yaml
 - name: shell_system_message
-  prompt: You are an assistant that helps the user with a Unix shell.
+  prompt: 'You are an assistant that helps the user with a Unix shell.
 Give advice
     about commands that can be run and examples but keep your answers succinct.
+Here
+    is system info about the local machine: ''{sysinfo}'''
   oktoreplace: true
 - name: shell_autocomplete_command
   prompt: |-
-    The user is asking for an autocomplete suggestion for this Unix shell command, respond with only the suggested command, which should include the original command text, do not add comments or quotations.
-Here is recent history:
-    '''
+    You are a unix shell command autocompleter.
+I will give you the user's history, predict the full command they will type.
+You will find good suggestions in the user's history, suggest the full command.

 ```